Comparison of electron and phonon transport in disordered semiconductor carbon nanotubes: Model and Method

-As it is common in transport calculations, we apply the partitioning scheme and divide the system as left, center and right regions ($L$, $C$, and $R$ respectively).
-In the harmonic approximation the vibrational Hamiltonian can be written as
+As it is common in transport calculations, we apply the partitioning scheme and divide the system into left electrode, center (scattering region) and right electrode subsystems ($\alpha=L$, $C$, and $R$ respectively).
+Left and right electrodes are considered to be equilibrium, but with different electrical potentials $\varphi_L$ and $\varphi_R$, as well as different temperatures $T_L$ and $T_R$ (Fig.\,\ref{fig:cnt-fet}).